-In this article, we are going to discuss what is a variable in Math, types of variables such as dependent variable and independent variable with example.
+In this article, we are going to discuss what is a variable in Math, types of variables such as dependent variable and independent variable with examples.

 Table of contents:

-The idea of a variable is likewise major in math.
-Regularly, a capacity y = f(x) includes two variables, y and x, speaking to individually the quality and the contention of the capacity.
-The expression “variable” originates from the way that, when the contention (additionally called the “variable of the capacity”) shifts, then the quality changes accordingly.
+The idea of a variable is significant in math.
+Regularly, a function y = f(x) includes two variables, y and x, speaking to individually the quality and the contention of the function.
+The expression “variable” originates from the way that when the argument (additionally called the “variable of the capacity”) shifts, then the quality changes accordingly.

 Examples of Variables